zwx8981/TCSVT-2022-BVQA/README.md

 ln -s CVD2014_path CVD2014 # CVD2014_path is your path to the CVD2014 dataset
-ln -s LIVE-Qualcomm_path LIVE-Qualcomm # LIVE-Qualcomm_path is your path to the LIVE-Qualcomm dataset ln -s LIVE-VQC_path LIVE-VQC # LIVE-VQC_path is your path to the LIVE-VQC dataset
+ln -s LIVE-Qualcomm_path LIVE-Qualcomm # LIVE-Qualcomm_path is your path to the LIVE-Qualcomm dataset ln -s LIVE-VQC_path LIVE-VQC # LIVE-VQC_path is your path to the LIVE-VQC dataset ln -s YouTube-UGC_path YouTube-UGC # YouTube-UGC_path is your path to the YouTube-UGC dataset ln -s LSVQ_path LSVQ # LSVQ_path is your path to the LSVQ dataset
 ```

 ## Spatial Fearure: Transfer knowledge from quality-aware pre-training